alexevanczuk/packs/README.md

 As `packs` is still a work-in-progress, it's possible it will not produce the same results as the ruby implementation (see [Not Yet Supported](#not-yet-supported)).
 If so, please file an issue – I'd love to try to support your use case!

 Instructions:
-- Follow directions above to install `packs`
+- Follow the directions above to install `packs`
 - Run `packs delete-cache`
 - Run `packs update`
 - Confirm the output of `git diff` is empty